webdriverio/webdriverio/website/docs/api/Browser.md

 The session is initialized by the test runner.
 The same goes for ending the session.
 This is also done by the test runner process.

-Besides all commands from the [API](API.md), the `browser` object provides some more information you might be interested in during your test run:

 ## Properties

 A browser object has the following properties: